What does ACA health insurance actually cost in your county?

-Premium vs Deductible: where every ACA plan tier lands
+Premium vs deductible: where every ACA metal tier lands

 Most Expensive Counties (Silver Avg)